microsoft/vscode-dev-containers/script-library/docs/sshd.md

     The “-o” arguments are optional, but will prevent you from getting warnings or errors about known hosts when you do this from multiple containers/codespaces.

+If you are unable to connect, it's possible SSH is available on a different local port because 2222 was busy.
+Open the ****Ports**** tab next to the Terminal tab, take note of the **local address port** for port 2222 in the container and update `-p 2222` to match.

 ### Ad-hoc Usage

 If you already have a running container, you can use the script to spin up SSH inside it.